JudeQuintana/terraform-main/docs/WHITEPAPER.md

 **Summary of Related Work:**

 Taken together, existing tools and frameworks address important aspects of cloud networking: resource provisioning, governance, policy expression, execution automation, and data-plane compilation.
-This work is positioned within this broader landscape and explores how compiler-inspired techniques can be applied to cloud control-plane configuration, specifically in the context of AWS Transit Gateway–based multi-region topologies.
+This work is positioned within this broader landscape and explores how compiler-inspired techniques can be applied to cloud control-plane configuration, specifically in the context of AWS Transit Gateway-based multi-region topologies.

 The related work section will be revisited and expanded as the architectural model and evaluation are finalized.